 - 1 bunch basil

-When the water boils, add the pasta and cook for 12-15 minutes, or whatever the directly say on the package.
-When it is done, drizzle 1 Tbsp of olive oil on it (that's the 'sauce'), season with salt and pepper, and set aside off the heat.
+- MAKE THE PASTAWhen the water boils, add the pasta and cook for 12-15 minutes, or whatever the directly say on the package.
+When it is done, drizzle 1 tablespoon of olive oil on it (that's the 'sauce'), season with salt and pepper, and set aside off the heat.

 - Fregola sarda substitution: look for Israeli couscous near the other couscous - it's larger and similar to fregola.